Programme/Approved Electives for 2023/24

 Produce a synopsis of the historical and current understanding of human evolution: 1Explain the evidence of the origin of hominins, and use this knowledge to form appropriate arguments: 2Compile and evaluate evidence for the differences between modern and ancient humans and the other great apes: 2Critically evaluate the relevant evidence that considers the impact of culture on human evolution: 2

-10x 1hr: In-situ tutorials, seminars, debate and discussion1x 3 hr: workshop 2x 1 hrs: Timetabled group work for the formative assessment 1x 1hr: In-situ peer assessment for the formative assessment10x 5 hrs: engagement with asynchronously delivered sessions 10x 2 hrs: reflection from tutorials, workshops and seminars 10 hrs: completion of assessment 1 40 hrs: completion of assessment 2 14 hrs: independent study
+Active learning: 9x 2hr: In-situ tutorials, seminars, debate, and discussion 2x 1hr: In-situ tutorials, seminars, debate, and discussion 1x 3 hr: workshop 2x 1 hrs: Timetabled group work for the formative assessment 1x 2hr: In-situ peer assessment for the formative assessment 10x 5 hrs: engagement with asynchronously delivered sessions Independent study 10x 2 hrs: reflection from tutorials, workshops, and seminars 12 hrs: completion of assessment 1 41 hrs: completion of assessment 2

 1: Assignment weighted 25%